September 3rd 18––

 - Brillat-Savarin refers to his pretty cousin, Madame R_____ (known to history as Juliette Récamier), in The Physiology of Taste.

 - In Ian Fleming's James Bond novel Moonraker M's name was given as M**** M*******.
-In The Man With The Golden Gun it was revealed that his real name was Miles Messervy.
+In The Man with the Golden Gun it was revealed that his real name was Miles Messervy.

 - It can't be a very well-kept secret, in the film The Spy Who Loved Me, General Gogol addresses M as "Miles".

 - Dame Judy's M apparently is also named for her initial, but she threatens to have Bond killed if he says aloud what it stands for.
+Skyfall revealed (in a tiny background detail, no less), that it stands for Mansfield.
+Her first name is Olivia.

 - The idea may have been taken from Real Life British Secret Service chief Sir Mansfield Smith-Cummings who was codenamed "C".